paulhayton1973/dataseatSKAConversionValues/README.md

 The example code includes 2 methods.

 * registerAppOpen : This should be called when the App is first opened and will record the Day of the week in the lower 3 bits of the conversion value.
 * updateConversionValue : This should be called with a value between 0 and 7 inclusive where the higher the value given the better the indication of good LTV.
+These will be different for each advertiser depending on what events are the best predictors of LTV

 e.g. For a game you might have :